Radio and Telly

 Getting other channels

-Freesat gets its channels from the same satellite as Sky Digital, and there are a number of other satellite TV and radio channels available - these are called Free-to-Air channels, and are not part of the Freesat offering.
+Freesat gets its channels from the same satellite as Sky Digital, and there are several other satellite TV and radio channels available – these are called Free-to-Air channels, and are not part of the Freesat offering.

 The good news is that the Humax FoxSat is capable of getting them - you have to put the box into "Non-Freesat" mode.
 To scan for channels, go to the menu and select Setup > Manual Tune.
 When we checked (May 2008), we could see 476 TV and radio channels in non-Freesat mode.